Rallying: Speed competitions

 Road rallies must use special stages where speed is used to determine the classification of the rally's competitors; the quickest time to complete the special stages wins the rally.
 These are sections of road closed to traffic and authorised to be used for speed tests.
-Special stages are linked by open roads where navigation, timekeeping, and road traffic law rules must be adhered to also.
+Special stages are linked by open roads where navigation, timekeeping, and road traffic law rules must be followed.
 These open road sections are sometimes called transport stages, somewhat complementing special stages in the make-up of a stage rally.
 These are the most common format of professional and commercial rallies and rally championships.
 The FIA organises the World Rally Championship, Regional Rally Championships; and many countries' motorsport governing bodies organise domestic rallying championships using speed competitions.
 The stages may vary from flat asphalt and mountain passes to rough forest tracks, from ice and snow to desert sand, each chosen to provide a challenge for the crew and a test of the car's performance and reliability.
 A single-venue rally takes place without the need for public road sections though the format and rules remain.

 In the wake of the ever more advanced rally cars of the late 20th and 21st century is a trend towards historic rallying (also known as classic rallying), in which older cars can continue to rally.
 Historic rallies are usually regularity rallies with no speed tests arranged.
 This discipline attracts some former professional drivers back into the sport.
 Other drivers started their competition careers in historic rallying.

-Off-road rallies
+Cross-country rallies

-Also known as cross country, rally-raid or baja, these rallies take place mostly off-road using similar competitive elements to road and special stage rallying competitions.
-When off-road, waypoints and markers are often set, and the competitor can choose how best to cross the terrain to the next point.
+Also commonly known by its types rally-raid or baja; cross-country rallies take place mostly off-road using similar competitive elements to road and special stage rallying competitions.
+When off-road, waypoints and markers are set using GPS systems, although competitors cannot use GPS for navigation.
+Crews must choose how best to cross the terrain to the next waypoint whilst respecting the navigational instructions provided in the roadbook.
 The challenge is mostly navigational and endurance.
 The World Rally-Raid Championship was inaugurated in 2022, including the annual Dakar Rally in its calendar, with joint sanctioning by the FIA and FIM.

+Hill Rally

+Hill rallies are a type of cross-country event found in the United Kingdom and defined and governed by Motorsport UK.